jaqp1/Calculator/README.md

 # Simple calculator
 ## 📱 Overview
 This is a simple and user-friendly calculator app designed with an intuitive interface for basic arithmetic operations.
-It includes functionality for addition, subtraction, multiplication, division, and more.

 <img src="https://github.com/user-attachments/assets/3a5723f0-3424-47f0-bcce-e755285fffe8" style="height:600px " />